keboola/connection-docs/overview/index.md

 Components can be run as standard pieces of our [orchestrations](https://help.keboola.com/orchestrator/), obtaining the full support and services (a link to your [components](https://components.keboola.com/components), [logs, etc.](https://developers.keboola.com/extend/common-interface/)).

-## On premise offload – production jobs

-When finishing your innovation cycle in the cloud, your data pipeline processes can be compiled and executed in the cloud within your secure Keboola Connection environment.
-Or, you can utilise your existing hardware inside your private cloud infrastructure.

 ## Keboola Support
 When working with Keboola Connection, you are never on your own and there are multiple [ways to obtain support](/management/support/) from us.